sam-k0/SPLE_Lab/05 presentation.md

 # What is your core asset?
 What does not belong to your core asset?
-The core assets would be the features.
+The core asset consists out of the features.

-Show the variability model you created
+# Show the variability model you created

-Describe an algorithm that takes your variability model and transforms it into a reasonable list of questions.
+# Describe an algorithm that takes your variability model and transforms it into a reasonable list of questions.
 Make sure that the list starts with the most basic questions.
 Remember: You need an algorithm!
 In real life, it is not possible to "read" the whole model.
-What did you do to make your solution easy to configure?
+# What did you do to make your solution easy to configure?
 Easy to use?
+Add config files with descriptions

-What advantages or disadvantages do you see?
+# What advantages or disadvantages do you see?